waltdakind/cricketscoring/README.md

 # :dart: Cricket Scoring :dart:
-An app for keeping score in the dart game, cricket.
+An app for keeping score in darts when playing cricket.